Are you looking for the most beautiful places in Portugal? You came to the right place. Here we share a list of the best places to visit in Portugal.

 Explore Portugal’s Idyllic Countryside: Amarante

-Pegged on the upland countryside, the dreamy town of Amarante is one of the best places to see in Portugal.
+Pegged on the upland countryside, the dreamy town of Amarante is one of the top destinations in Portugal.

 A leisurely stroll into the town will unveil stunning houses with balconies overhanging the Rio Tâmega.